 The principal office of the Company is located at 41st floor Joy Nostalg Center, ADB Avenue, Ortigas Center, Pasig City.
 The Company leased the 30 square meter office space from Anchor Collection Service, Inc. for a monthly rental of P13,000.00.
 The lease is for a term of 6 months or until December 31 renewable under such terms and conditions agreed upon by both parties.
-Its previous office was at Unit 1223 City and Land Mega Plaza, ADB Ave.
-Corner Garnet Road, Ortigas Center, Pasig City.
+In 2015, the Company transferred its office at 41st floor Joy Nostalg Center, ADB Avenue, Ortigas Center, Pasig City.